-The Notice of Award is received in OSP.
-OSP requests a Banner Fund Number from the Director of C&G. Once assigned, OSP notifies the Project Director of the assigned Fund Number and requests a Project Briefing (PI, Post Award Administrator, and account technician, when needed) be held in the case of new PI, new sponsoring agency, and/or special terms or activities that require formal discussion prior to project initiation.
-During the Project Briefing, the following are discussed for clarity and proper implementation:

-- 1. terms and conditions of the award; - 2. internal paperwork to initiate the activities; - 3. hiring of approved personnel; - 4. establishment of approved subcontracts and/or consultant agreements; and - 5. completion of the Budget Create and Trust Fund Authority.
+The Notice of Award is received in the Office of Sponsor Programs and Research (OSPR).
+OSPR requests a Banner Fund Number from the Contracts and Grants department.
+Once assigned, OSPR notifies the Project Director-Investigator (PI) of the assigned fund number and requests a Project Briefing between (PI, Post Award Administrator, and Grant Accountant, if this is a first-time recipient.
+This Project Briefing will review the following and discuss for clarity and proper implementation, 1) terms and conditions of the award; 2) internal paperwork required to initiate the activities, 3) hiring of approved personnel and processes, 4) the establishment of approved subcontracts and/or consultant agreements; and 5) completion of the Budget Create and Trust Fund Authority.

-In the initial packet for setup there are two documents use to complete setup (the Budget Create and Trust Fund Authority Form).
-The Trust Fund Authority is used to navigate the fund reporting into the financial statement.
-From this form, the GASB codes are assigned.
-Also accompanying this form is an Internal Budget Create form.
-This reiterates the terms of the award and the approved budget as a point of reference for the accounting technician assigned.
+In the initial packet for setup there are two (2) documents used to start setup in Banner by C&G accountant (the Budget Create and Trust Manager/PI Fund Authority Form).
+The Trust Fund Authority is used to assign Governmental Accounting Standard Board GASA codes to roll up to the university's financial statement.
+From this form, the GASB codes are confirmed and verified by Financial Reporting to the assigned.
+Accompanying this form is an Internal Budget Create form.
+This reiterates the period of the award and the approved agency budget to be loaded as a point of reference for the accountant.
+This phase one of creation is completed, packeted and sent to Financial Reporting Department for further processing.

-Both forms along with a copy of proposal, with budget, and award are returned to the Director of Contracts and Grants to setup Banner Fund.
-Funds are normally setup with 2 days of arriving in C&G.
+All forms are returned to the Contracts and Grants to setup finalize initiation phase into Banner Fund access.
+Funds are normally setup with 2 days of arriving back at C&G.

 II.
-Award Monitoring and Fund Reconciliation
+Award monitoring and Fund Reconciliation

-Contract and grant funds are monitored on a continuous basis and reconciled monthly to ensure only allowable costs are charged to a specific fund and all project related costs are charged appropriately.
+Contract and grant funds are monitored on a continuous basis and reconciled monthly to ensure only allowable costs 2 CFR 200.302 charged to a specific fund and all project related costs are charged appropriately.
 The monitoring process includes pre-audit review of proposed expenditures at the department, PI and C&G accounting levels.

-Before expenditures are approved by C&G, the department admin bookkeeper or PI will review the fund budget to determine if funds are available in the appropriate account code.
-If not, a budget revision is prepared and submitted before the expenditure can be made.
-The expenditure is then reviewed by the assigned accounting technician in C&G. The accounting technician checks for cost allowance in accordance with the award terms, OMB Circular A-21, and/or any other applicable guidance documents.
-If additional clarification is needed, the technician will call PI for additional supporting documentation.
+Before expenditures are routed to and approved by C&G, the PI will review in banner their budget to determine if funds are available in the appropriate account code to proceed with orders.
+If not, they will prepare a budget revision to C&G. to be updated.
+The request is then reviewed by C&G accountant for approval.
+The accountant checks for cost allowance in accordance with the award terms, 2 CFR 200.104 and/or any other applicable guidance documents.
+If additional clarification is needed, the accountant will call PI for additional supporting documentation.